oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

     ![DB Vault](./images/dv-004.png "Create the Realm PROTECT_EMPLOYEESEARCH_PROD")

-7. Add objects to the Realm to protect (here you add all the schema's objects)
+7. Add objects to the Realm to protect.
+In this example, you will add all of the objects in the `EMPLOYEESEARCH_PROD` schema to be protected by this realm.
+This includes objects that exist today and objects that are created in the future.
+The `%` for `OBJECT_NAME` signifies all objects present, and future, and the `%` for `OBJECT_TYPE` signfies all object types, such as table, view, index, procedure, function, etc.

     ````
     <copy>./dv_add_obj_to_realm.sh</copy>